-272 Shortage of water for drinking and household use has been a major concern to public health in 273 developing countries; this work has been able to characterize Gram negative bacteria associated with 274 different water sources in Akure south local government area of Ondo State, Nigeria.
-Worrisome is the 275 fact that majority of these water samples contain Gram negative bacteria that are resistant to antibiotics.
-276 This work further confirms the emergence of resistance of microorganism to current antibacterial.
-More 277 worrisome is the fact that some of these Gram negative bacteria contain plasmid(s) which ease the 278 transfer of resistant genes to other members of the population.
-Thus, there is a need for an inexpensive 279 medium of purification of water prior to human intake to avoid deleterious effect of these pathogens in the 280 area of study.
+- This work has been able to characterize Gram negative bacteria associated with different water sources 283 - 284 in Akure south local government area of Ondo State, Nigeria.
+This work further confirms the emergence - of resistance of microorganism to current antibacterial.
+More worrisome is the fact that some of these 285 - 286 Gram negative bacteria contain plasmid(s) which ease the transfer of resistant genes to other members - 287 of the population.
+Thus, there is a need for an inexpensive medium of purification of water prior to human - 288 intake to avoid deleterious effect of these pathogens in the area of study.